libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 9/22 Added Rough Draft of Multi-Agent Framework, Ui still needs to be edited to accommodate it.
+Ui update and Example Script for Sub-Agent creation coming soon.

-• 9/18 Added Log writing for Agent mode internal research, can be found in ./logs/Datasets folder
+• 9/19 Added Log writing for Agent mode internal research, can be found in ./logs/Datasets folder

 • 9/18 Converted Llama 2 Chatbot to use Json for settings.